Mashed Potatoes Recipe

 Enter your email below & we'll send it straight to your inbox.

-• Potatoes – I prefer either Russet or Yukon Gold.
+• Potatoes: Opt for either Russet or Yukon Gold (or both).
 These varieties are starchy and perfect for achieving a fluffy and creamy mash.

-• Butter – It infuses the mashed potatoes with a rich, velvety texture and a buttery taste.
+• Butter: It infuses the mashed potatoes with a rich, velvety texture and a buttery taste.
+Unsalted butter works best because you can easily adjust the saltiness as needed.

-• Garlic – It adds a deep, aromatic flavor that complements the earthiness of the potatoes.
+• Garlic Cloves: It adds a deep, aromatic flavor that complements the earthiness of the potatoes.

-• Salt and pepper – It enhances the flavor and balances the creaminess of the mashed potatoes.
+• Salt and Black Pepper: It enhances the flavor and balances the creaminess of the mashed potatoes.

 How to Make Mashed Potatoes